 Reviews Are Important, Too

-- 5-star ratings boost search click-through ratings by 28%.
+5-star ratings boost search click-through rates by 28%.
 And going from a 3-star to a 5-star rating increased clicks by 25%.

 “Social Proof” Persuades Potential Clients

 Testimonials reinforce the trust and credibility of your brand, thereby reinforcing E.A.T. – Expertise.
 Authority.
 Trustworthiness.
 E.A.T. is insider SEO lingo referring to the power of credibility and trust in boosting your website’s SEO performance and Google ranking.
-Testimonials impact SEO by creating a deeper, more emotional appeal for your branding.
-It’s important to reach potential clients not only through their intellect, but also through their feelings.
+Law firm testimonials impact SEO by creating a deeper, more emotional appeal for your branding.
+It’s important to reach potential clients through their intellect as well as their feelings.